Pécs

 The history of Pécs castle

 At the arrival of the Magyar tribes in the Carpathian Basin, the tribe of Chief Árpád occupied this region in 899.
 Although the Chief’s castle was here, the County seat became Baranyavár.
-King Stephen (István) founded the bishopric of Pécs in 1009, which became the ecclesiastical center of Baranya county.
+King Stephen (István) founded the bishopric of Pécs in 1009, which became the ecclesiastical center of Baranya County.
 As the Chronicle of Thúróczi and Bonfini say, on the night of the coronation of Salamon as king in 1064, “the whole church and the annexed palaces were set on fire, collapsed.”

 According to Henszlmann, the Cathedral that can be seen today was built between 1180-1200.
 The city, which was destroyed during the Mongolian invasion in 1241, was soon rebuilt and populated, and at this time the Episcopal Castle developed with the Episcopal Palace and the Cathedral.